paritytech/polkadot/roadmap/implementers-guide/src/pvf-prechecking.md

 On the node-side, there is a PVF pre-checking [subsystem][pvf-prechecker-subsystem] that scans the chain for new PVFs via using [runtime APIs][pvf-runtime-api].
 Upon finding a new PVF, the subsystem will initiate a PVF pre-checking request and wait for the result.
 Whenever the result is obtained, the subsystem will use the [runtime API][pvf-runtime-api] to submit a vote for the PVF.
 The vote is an unsigned transaction.
 The vote will be distributed via the gossip similarly to a normal transaction.
 Eventually a block producer will include the vote into the block where it will be handled by the [runtime][paras].

+It is worth noting that executor environment parameters, which are part of [configuration], may affect the results of PVF pre-checking.
+For example, changing limits exposed by execution environment parameters may render valid a PVF that was invalid before the parameters changed.
+To perform pre-checking deterministically, the pre-checking subsystem uses pending execution environment parameters instead of the current ones.
+Pending configurations changes are postponed for two sessions, as well as the PVF upgrade, so a PVF pre-checked in session N is guaranteed to be valid and usable in session N+2 no matter if any configuration changes are pending or not.

 ## Summary

 Parachains' and parathreads' validation function is described by a wasm module that we refer to as a PVF.